+Portugal, Poland and Colombia.
+Additionally,

-- Biedronka was pioneer in selling the Malinowe tomato (raspberry tomato) in its stores and it was the only banner in Poland to have this variety available throughout 2015.
-In 2016, sales of this variety doubled, reaching 13,750 tonnes; - equally innovative in the Meat category, Biedronka doubled the sale of freerange chicken, respecting the natural growth of the animals, and ensuring their sale in all stores.
+equally innovative in the Meat category, Biedronka doubled the sale of free-range chicken, respecting the natural growth of the animals, and ensuring their sale in all stores.
 This project started in 2015 with Polish suppliers and, to date, is unique in Poland.